JeffDeCola/my-go-examples/structs-methods-interfaces/README.md

 ## STRUCTS

-Strcts allow you to keep all the types about a rectangle r circle together,
+Structs allow you to keep all the types about a rectangle or a circle together,

 ```go
 type Rectangle struct {